skuzzle/restrict-imports-enforcer-rule/README.md

     </rules>
 </configuration>
 ```

+You can also pass these parameters as property to the maven build using `-Drestrictimports.skip` resp.
+`-Drestrictimports.failBuild`.
+When passed as property, the property's value takes precedence over what has been
+configured in the pom file.

 ## Exclude source roots
 By default, all source roots reported by Maven is subject to the banned import checks, which for example includes but
 is not limited to `${project.basedir}/src/main/java`, `${project.basedir}/src/test/java`,